Wager Mutiny: The wrecking of Wager

-As Wager, now alone, continued beating to the west, debate arose amongst the crew as to the appropriate time to turn north and hopefully rejoin the squadron.
-However, the ship was still afflicted by scurvy and dangerously close to running out of able-bodied men.
+As Wager, now alone, continued beating to the west, the crew debated when to turn north and hopefully rejoin Anson.
+The ship was in bad shape, however, and nearly out of healthy crew members to man her.
 The dilemma became contentious when Cheap stated his intention to make for Socorro Island.
-The gunner, John Bulkeley, objected strongly to this proposal, arguing that they should proceed to the secondary squadron rendezvous, the island of Juan Fernández, their primary destination; it was not as close to the mainland as Socorro and was less likely to result in the wrecking of the ship on a lee shore.
+The gunner, John Bulkeley, objected strongly to this proposal, instead arguing that they should proceed to the secondary squadron rendezvous, the island of Juan Fernández, their primary destination; it was not as close to the mainland as Socorro and was less likely to result in the wrecking of the ship on a lee shore.
 Bulkeley was recognized as probably the most capable seaman on the ship and held an officer's rank.
-Navigation was technically the responsibility of the master, Thomas Clark, but he, along with most of the officers on board, was held in thinly disguised contempt by Cheap.
+Navigation was technically the master's responsibility, Thomas Clark, but Cheap had little respect for him or his opinions.

-Bulkeley repeatedly tried to persuade Cheap to change his mind, arguing that the ship was in such poor condition that the crew's ability to sail was compromised, making Cheap's decision to head for Socorro too hazardous, especially given that the whole area was poorly charted.
-In the event Bulkeley was to prove exactly correct, but Cheap refused to change course.
-What Bulkeley did not know was that Cheap was following his orders and it had been impressed upon him that the siege guns in the hold of Wager were required for attacking Valdivia; he was unwilling to abandon hope of reuniting with Anson.
+Bulkeley repeatedly tried and failed to convince Cheap that, given the state of Wager and the uncharted area they were in, he should change his navigational course or risk wrecking the ship.
+Bulkeley was to prove exactly correct, but Cheap refused to change course.
+What Bulkeley did not know was that Cheap was following his orders, and it had been impressed upon him that the siege guns in the hold of Wager were required for attacking Valdivia; he was unwilling to abandon hope of reuniting with Anson.
 These orders were secret and Bulkeley's belief that Juan Fernández was their secondary rendezvous was incorrect.